Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Conclusions

-When applied to real-world data, the NCT algorithm provided useful insights on the effectiveness of intensive training sessions among Chinese rural households on the uptake of a weather insurance policy.
-We found that the main characteristics responsible for the heterogeneity of the effects are perception of a possible disaster, the production area, and the age of the farmers.
-However, these heterogeneity drivers play a different role with respect to the two main treatment and spillover effects and when the tree is built using composite splitting function.
+\review{When applied to real-world data, the NCT algorithm provided useful insights on the effectiveness of intensive training sessions among Chinese rural households on the uptake of a weather insurance policy.
+We found that the main characteristics that drive the heterogeneity of the effects are the production area, the sex of the farmers, the trust in the government, and risk aversion.
+Results also suggest that the intervention is not statistically significant in those households who receive the information sessions at a delayed time: however, in those households, the spillover effect is positive and significant and its heterogeneity is mostly driven by the sex of the owner, the trust in the government and the risk aversion.}

-Nevertheless, the proposed algorithm may suffer from the limitations common to tree-based methods: instability to the random allocation of units in the training sample and the potential impact of outlier observations in the node-specific estimations.
-Here, we propose an algorithm that selects a single tree because of its high interpretability that plays a fundamental role in policy design.
-Indeed, the single tree algorithms are suitable for the discovery of heterogeneous sub-populations, which can give useful insights into the main variables that drive the heterogeneity and can be used to design targeting strategies.
-Moreover, we did not find instability in neither the detection nor the estimation of heterogeneous effects in the Monte Carlo simulations.
-Nonetheless, the proposed algorithm could be extended to tree-based ensemble methods, following \cite{wager2018estimation} and \cite{athey2019generalized}.
-By averaging the estimates from many single trees, this extension could enhance estimation precision at the cost of reduced interpretability (see \cite{lee2020causal} for a discussion on the trade-off between accuracy and interpretability).
-In addition, our approach might be rearranged to deal with settings where the network cannot be partitioned into well-defined and pre-specified clusters.
-However, in some network structures, clusters could be detected by implementing a network-based community detection algorithm \citep{fortunato2010community} and the NCT algorithm could be applied on the detected communities, while the estimator should take into account the uncertainty in group membership .
+The proposed algorithm may suffer from the limitations common to (single) tree-based methods: instability to the random allocation of units in the training sample, the potential impact of outlier observations in the node-specific estimations, and the difficulty of modeling very smooth outcomes.
+However, (single) tree-based algorithms, thanks to their high interpretability, are suitable for the discovery of heterogeneous sub-populations, which play a crucial role in policy design.
+Moreover, we did not find instability in either the detection or the estimation of heterogeneous effects in the Monte Carlo simulations. \review{The proposed algorithm could be extended to tree-based ensemble methods, following \cite{wager2018estimation} and \cite{athey2019generalized}.
+By averaging the estimates from many trees, this extension could enhance estimation precision, particularly in the presence of a highly smoothed outcome, at the cost of reduced interpretability (see \cite{lee2020causal} for a discussion on the trade-off between accuracy and interpretability).} In addition, our approach might be rearranged to deal with settings where the network cannot be partitioned into well-defined and pre-specified clusters.
+However, in some network structures, clusters could be detected by implementing a network-based community detection algorithm \citep{fortunato2010community}, and the NCT algorithm could be applied to the detected communities, while the estimator should take into account the uncertainty in group membership.